Telehealth: The Rural Connectivity Divide

 Telehealth can assist healthcare systems, organisations, and providers expand access to and improve the quality of rural healthcare.
 Using telehealth in rural areas to deliver and assist with the delivery of healthcare services can reduce or minimise challenges and burdens patients encounter.
 It can also improve monitoring, timeliness, and communications within the healthcare system.

-Information and communications technologies (ICTs) deliver health services and transmit information over both long and short distances.
+Using information and communications technologies (ICTs) to deliver health services and transmit information over both long and short distances.
 It is about transmitting voice, data, images and information rather than moving care recipients, health professionals or educators.
 It encompasses diagnosis, treatment, preventive (educational) and curative aspects of healthcare services and typically involves care recipient(s), care providers or educators in the provision of these services directed to the care recipient.

 Video conferencing is the preferred approach for substituting a face-to-face consultation and is one of the main ways of improving access to healthcare services for patients who live in regional, rural and remote areas.

-“While telehealth has been an important lifeline for people in rural, regional and remote Australia during the pandemic, connectivity remains a big issue in rural Australia, and we need to be improving internet infrastructure in the bush otherwise telehealth is difficult or impossible for patients and health practitioners to use,” said National Rural Health Alliance CEO Dr Gabrielle O’Kane.
+“While Telehealth has been an important lifeline for people in rural, regional and remote Australia during the pandemic connectivity remains a big issue in rural Australia, and we need to be improving internet infrastructure in the bush otherwise telehealth is difficult or impossible for patients and health practitioners to use,” said National Rural Health Alliance CEO Dr Gabrielle O’Kane.

-Although internet infrastructure is available to almost all Australians, more than 2.5 million remain offline.
-The take up of the NBN continues to close the gap in access for rural Australia, however, there are substantial differences in digital inclusion between Australians living in rural and urban areas.
+Although internet infrastructure is available to almost all Australians, more than 2.5 million remain offline, the take up of the NBN continues to close the gap in access for rural Australia, however, there are substantial differences in digital inclusion between Australians living in rural and urban areas.

-Telehealth is only as good as the bandwidth it occupies
+Telehealth is only as good as the bandwidth it occupies.

 Cellferno can provide users with super-fast internet speeds and connectivity, with the single box design containing multiple antennas and a built-in modem to capture the best possible signal outdoors.
 With a single ethernet cable powering the Cellferno device, it can be connected directly to a computer, network switch or a WIFI access point to provide high-speed internet to devices within range.